thatcherfreeman/utility-dctls/README.md

 Helps you figure out what the pixel dimensions are of a letterboxed or pillarboxed clip.
 This works by searching from the middle of each edge towards the center to find a pixel that is not black.
 For efficiency, we use a binary search, but this can occasionally error if your image contains large patches of black regions near the edges.

+I would recommend putting this either at the timeline level nodes or as a node before the IDT.
+In Resolve, it's easy to mistakenly grade or CST your black bars away from (0, 0, 0), which would make this tool useless, but black bars are injected before the pre-clip group nodes and between the post-clip group nodes and the timeline nodes.

 #### DCTL Parameters

-**Black Threshold**: Iindicates how far from (0, 0, 0) any channel has to be to be considered not black.
+**Black Threshold**: Indicates how far from (0, 0, 0) any channel has to be to be considered not black.

 **Highlight Border**: Draws a box around the frame where the program has assumed the black bars end.
 Importantly, the white box is drawn on the first non-black pixels.